Wood Identification Course

 - Methods used for the identification of wood including keys, tables, atlases, computer systems and comparison with authenticated material.

-- Two days devoted to lectures and practical identification sessions concentrating on archaeological charcoal and waterlogged wood, root woods and decorative veneers and timbers.
+- Lectures and practical identification sessions concentrating on archaeological charcoal and waterlogged wood, temperate and tropical timbers including those in international trade and covered by protective legislation such as CITES and EU Timber Regulations, decorative veneers and root anatomy.

-- Tours of the reference collection of microscope slides (Jodrell Laboratory) and wood collection (Economic Botany Collection).
+- Extensive use of the reference collection of microscope slides (Jodrell Laboratory) and a tour of the wood collection (Museum of Economic Botany).

-Peter Gasson (Jodrell Laboratory, Royal Botanic Gardens, Kew) and Lucy Allott (Archaeology SE, University College London).
+Course Tutors: Peter Gasson (Jodrell Laboratory, Royal Botanic Gardens, Kew) and Lucy Allott (Archaeology South East, University College London)

 How to apply